Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Okra-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2024, Fangting Zuo and Li Jiang et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for ACE.
+<p>In 2024, Fangting Zuo and Li Jiang et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for ACE.
 The aptamer binds the fluorophore with high affinity.
-Favorable features of ACE together contribute to the high photostability of Okra-ACE complex<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Favorable features of ACE together contribute to the high photostability of Okra-ACE complex<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>